neopsis/niagara-gradle-plugins/README.md

   from the map `niagara_releases`.
 I recommend defining this property in the `gradle.properties` file that is part of the project.

-The property `build_release` property replaces the original Tridium `niagara_home` and `niagara_user_home` properties, that are created internally by the Neopsis plugin.
+The property `build_release` replaces the original Niagara `niagara_home` and `niagara_user_home` properties, that are managed internally by the Neopsis plugin.
 It allows us to easily switch the version of Niagara we are compiling against.

 ### Example of `settings.gradle.kts`